SeanMcGovern2322/CS-207-Final-Project/README.md

 ### Table of Contents
 1. Showcase
-2. Build instructions
+2. Manifest
-3. Components
+3. Build instructions
-4. Code
+4. Components
-5. What is it for?
+6. What is it for?
-6. Planned Features
+7. Planned Features
-7. Bugs List
+8. Bugs List
-8. License
+9. License
-9. Credits
+10. Credits
-10. Thanks
+11. Thanks

 ### Showcase